karyateguh/Prediction-of-price-rice-in-DKI-Jakarta/README.md

 **Final Data**, which can be downloaded from [this link](https://drive.google.com/file/d/1f9N-A84c6sqYYCXS6xS_KFqlyO9nWbZh/view?usp=sharing).
 Final Data only consists of three columns: date(index), beras_premium, and beras_medium, after being deleted before.
 37 of each missing data have been interpolated.
 This work uses this dataset to analyse.

-# Data Preparation

-## Data Cleaning

-### Convert data to integer and transpose it

-The given code is essential for cleaning and transforming a transposed DataFrame, ensuring that all values are converted to integers while handling any non-numeric entries.

-* Data Transposition:
-  The process begins with df_transposed = df.T, where .T transposes df, switching rows and columns.
-This transposition enables easier data handling, especially when certain operations require access to columns that were originally rows.

-* Setting Column Names:
-  The line df_transposed.columns = df_transposed.iloc[0] assigns the first row of df_transposed as the new header.
-By doing this, we designate the initial row (iloc[0]) as column names.
-The line df_transposed = df_transposed[1:] then removes this now redundant row from the data, leaving the transposed DataFrame ready for further processing.

-* Integer Conversion Process: The function convert_to_int(df_transposed) performs several operations:
-  String Conversion: df.astype(str) converts each element in the DataFrame to a string, allowing easy manipulation using string functions.
-  Removing Periods: The lambda function x.str.replace('.', '', regex=False) eliminates periods from the strings, handling cases where they might represent thousands separators.
-  Numeric Conversion: pd.to_numeric(..., errors='coerce') then converts these strings to numeric values, marking non-convertible entries (e.g., words) as NaN.
-  Integer Conversion: Finally, .astype('Int64') casts the data to the Int64 type, a pandas integer format that can handle missing values (shown as <NA>).

-* Error Management and Data Integrity
-  Using errors='coerce' allows the conversion to proceed without issues if any non-numeric values are present.
-Entries that can’t be converted are set to <NA>, preserving data integrity and avoiding errors.
-This approach is particularly useful for datasets with formatting inconsistencies, common in financial or time series data where numeric values might have thousands separators or non-numeric elements.

-The code performs essential data transformation and cleaning to standardize values for analysis, making the dataset more reliable by addressing common inconsistencies—an essential step in preprocessing for large datasets (Pandas Documentation, 2023).

-### Drop unnecessary columns

-The code snippet in here performs column removal on the df_transposed DataFrame by specifying a list of column names that should be dropped.
-Here’s a detailed breakdown of what each part does:

-* Define Columns to Drop: The columns_to_drop list includes the names of columns in df_transposed that are to be removed.
-These columns represent various commodity names like 'Kedelai Biji Kering (Impor)', 'Bawang Merah', 'Daging Sapi Murni', etc., possibly because they are not needed for further analysis or might be irrelevant to the study's focus.

-* Dropping Specified Columns: df_transposed.drop(columns=columns_to_drop, inplace=True)
-The drop() method removes the columns listed in columns_to_drop from df_transposed.
-The columns=columns_to_drop parameter specifically indicates that the drop operation targets columns (not rows).
-Setting inplace=True modifies df_transposed directly without creating a new DataFrame.

-**Usage Context and Benefits**

-By removing unnecessary or irrelevant columns, this code helps reduce memory usage and computational overhead, making the dataset easier to work with and more focused on relevant variables.
-This is especially useful in time series or forecasting tasks where including irrelevant features could introduce noise and negatively impact model performance or analysis quality.

-### Interpolate the missing data

-The code df_transposed = df_transposed.interpolate(method='linear') applies linear interpolation to fill missing values in the df_transposed DataFrame.
-Linear interpolation estimates missing values by drawing a straight line between the surrounding known data points.

-Linear interpolation is used when the data is expected to change gradually and predictably over time.
-By filling in missing values with estimates based on surrounding data points, it ensures that the dataset remains continuous and does not lose valuable information.
-This is especially useful in time series data, where gaps in the data can affect analysis and predictions.

-**Why Use This Method?**

-Linear interpolation is simple and effective for data with gradual trends.
-It helps preserve the integrity of the data without introducing artificial patterns.
-However, it may not be suitable for data with sharp fluctuations or non-linear trends, where other interpolation methods might be more appropriate (Pandas Documentation, 2023).

-### Rename column and adjust date

-* Resetting the Index and Renaming Columns

-The reset_index() function is applied to df_transposed to convert the current index of the DataFrame into a regular column.
-This operation is useful when the index holds meaningful information, such as dates or categories, that should be part of the data itself rather than as the index.
-The rename(columns={...}) function then renames specific columns for clarity and consistency.

-The index column, now created by reset_index(), is renamed to date.
-The column 'Beras Premium' is renamed to beras_premium and 'Beras Medium' to beras_medium.
-This step ensures that the DataFrame has clear and consistent column names, improving the ease of use during analysis or modeling tasks.

-* Converting the Date Column to Datetime Format

-The line df_final['date'] = pd.to_datetime(df_final['date'], format='%d/%m/%Y') converts the date column, which is initially in string format, into a proper pandas datetime object.
-This conversion is essential for any time series analysis, as it allows the dataset to be used in time-based calculations or visualizations.

-The format='%d/%m/%Y' argument specifies the exact format of the date string, which is day/month/year.
-By doing this, pandas ensures that the string is correctly interpreted as a date without errors.

 ## Explanatory Data Analysis [EDA]